advent2024

 1. Solution Intuition

-4. Calculates area and perimeter of each region
+7. Calculates a total “cost” based on the area and perimeter of each plot.

 pub(super) struct PlotSegment(char, Range<Seed>);